Chris Economaki: Journalist

 Economaki began his career in auto racing journalism at age 13 selling copies of National Auto Racing News newspapers, now known as the Speed Sport franchise.
 He wrote his first column at age 14 for the National Auto Racing News.
 Economaki became the editor of the National Speed Sport News in 1950.
 He began writing a column called "The Editor's Notebook", which he continued to write over fifty years later.
 He eventually became owner, publisher, and editor of the National Speed Sport News.
 The newspaper was considered "America's Weekly Motorsports Authority".
+Engineer and racing team owner Smokey Yunick considered NSSN "the bible of racing."

 His daughter, Corinne Economaki, took over as the publisher until the final issue of National Speed Sport News was published, on March 23, 2011.
 The National Speed Sport News Web site was sold in 2012 to Turn 3 Media, LLC (Ralph Sheheen, Curt Moon and Joe Tripp), with longtime colleague Mike Kerchner as current publisher, which includes the Web site and the expansion of the Speed Sport brand to a magazine and television show (MavTV).

 He co-authored an autobiography called Let 'Em All Go: The Story of Auto Racing by the Man who was there.

 In the inaugural World 600 in 1960, Don O'Dell's Pontiac smashed the driver's door of Lenny Page's Chevy.
 Lenny Page, who was lucky to even survive the crash due to the safety systems at that time, was near death afterwards, but Economaki rushed to the scene and aided Page until safety crews arrived.
 He was later credited with saving Lenny's life.

 Later in life, Microsoft chose Economaki to author the auto racing history portion of its Encarta Encyclopedia.

 Television and radio

 Economaki began as track announcer at a number of major races in the 1940s and 1950s.
 He is responsible for introducing millions of Americans to auto racing as an expert TV commentator.
 He began at the July 4, 1961, running of the Firecracker 250 NASCAR race at Daytona International Speedway for ABC Sports.
 He covered most ABC Wide World of Sports motorsports events, including several Indianapolis 500s, Daytona 500s, Formula One Grand Prix races, the 24 Hours of Le Mans, the East African Safari, and the Bathurst 1000 in Australia.
 He would also cover Wide World's less glamorous motorsports assignments, such as demolition derbies.
+He was mostly reporting in the pits but would fill in as commentator when regular analysts such as Rodger Ward, Jackie Stewart or Sam Posey would be unavailable.

 For several years during the 1960s, he contributed "Sport of Speed" segments twice each weekend to the NBC Radio Network program Monitor.

 After 23 years he switched to CBS Sports.
 He covered International Race of Champions (IROC) events, Daytona 500s, and Formula One Grand Prix events.